CortexDeveloper/ecs-messages/README.md

 > Event - entity with bunch of components that notifies world about owner changed state.<br/>
 > Command - entity with bunch of components that have intetion to change someones state.<br/>

+## Features

+### Lifetime Types

+Message can be one of three types:
+ - OneFrame
+ - TimeRange
+ - Unlimited

+*OneFrame* - message will live only one frame and then would be deleted.<br/> Removing handled by service.

+*TimeRange* - message will live amount of time that was configured on message creation.<br/> Messages with limited lifetime bound to real time.<br/>
+Auto deleting still managed by broadcaster service.<br/>

+*Unlimited* - unmanaged by service type.<br/>
+Special messages that might be useful for cases when you don't know exactly the lifetime.<bt/>
+In this case you should manually deal with it removing from world after usage.<br/>

+### Unique Messages

+Message can be marked as ***unique***.
+In this case you cannot post another one message if same type already active.<br/>
+This feature might be useful for different cases.
+Lets say, you want to inform player that magic portal is opened now.<br/>
+Gameplay systems can try to post this message more than once for .
+But message-command marked as ***unique*** won't be posted twice in row.
+Check code examples to discover more detailed explanation how it works.<br/>

 ## Code Examples

 ### Post API